ljhopkins2/broadcastify-archtk/README.md

+# THIS PACKAGE IS NO LONGER BEING ACTIVELY MAINTAINED

 # The Broadcastify Archive Toolkit (broadcastify-archtk) for python

 #### _The Broadcastify Archive Tool Kit (broadcastify-archtk) for python automates downloading audio archives from [Broadcastify](www.broadcastify.com), "the world's largest source of Public Safety, Airline, Rail, and Marine live audio streams"._